hirosystems/stacks-subnets/docs/getting-started.md

 node ./transfer.js 1
 ```

+We can see this transaction in the "Devnet Subnet" network in our explorer.

 If we call the `verify.js` script again, we should now see that the NFT is owned
 by `ST2REHHS5J3CERCRBEPMGH7921Q6PYKAADT7JP2VB`.